If you have been working in IT industry for a few years you might have been part of at least one project that was closed midway.

 And most of them are residing in the brains of various key people on the project.

 And that’s a big flashing red light for the project manager.

 Action item: Get a detailed project plan.
 Of course.
-This may not possible always, for various reasons, especially if the project manager joins a running project and discovers this ugly truth.
+This may not be possible always, for various reasons, especially if the project manager joins a running project and discovers this ugly truth.
 And the dreaded one is there are no clear requirements, and hence planning is not feasible.
-This is a situation project manager must avoid at any cost.
+This is a situation the project manager must avoid at any cost.
 If there are no detailed requirements, raise the red flag.
 ASAP.